jgallenrenau/Viaplay-Tech-Test/README.md

 ## Overview

-The Viaplay Tech Test is a Swift-based iOS application that demonstrates modern iOS development practices through a modular architecture built with Swift Package Manager (SPM).
+The Viaplay Tech Test is a Swift-based cross-platform application that demonstrates modern iOS and tvOS development practices through a modular architecture built with Swift Package Manager (SPM).
 This project showcases a content browsing experience with sections and detailed views, leveraging Clean Architecture principles, MVVM pattern, and an offline-first strategy with ETag-based caching.
 The application is structured as independent SPM modules, each with specific responsibilities and clear dependency boundaries, ensuring maintainability, testability, and team scalability.
-This project serves as a technical assessment demonstrating enterprise-grade iOS development practices, including comprehensive testing strategies, CI/CD integration, and SOLID principles implementation.
+This project serves as a technical assessment demonstrating enterprise-grade cross-platform development practices, including comprehensive testing strategies, CI/CD integration, SOLID principles implementation, and a reusable DSKit design system.

 ## 📱 Device Compatibility & Features

 ### **Supported Devices**
 - **iPhone**: All iPhone models running iOS 17.0+
 - **iPad**: All iPad models running iPadOS 17.0+
+- **Apple TV**: All Apple TV models running tvOS 16.0+
-- **Universal App**: Optimized for both iPhone and iPad with adaptive layouts
+- **Universal App**: Optimized for iPhone, iPad, and Apple TV with adaptive layouts
-- **Orientation Support**: Full rotation support for both portrait and landscape modes
+- **Orientation Support**: Full rotation support for both portrait and landscape modes (iOS/iPadOS)

 ### **User Experience Features**
 - **🌙 Dark Mode**: Native dark mode support with automatic system theme detection
-- **🌍 Internationalization**: Comprehensive multi-language support including:
-  - **8 Languages**: English, Spanish, German, French, Italian, Dutch, Portuguese, and Catalan
-  - **Automatic Detection**: Language detection based on device settings
-  - **RTL Support**: Right-to-left language support for future expansion
-  - **Type-safe Localization**: Structured localization keys for maintainability
 - **♿ Accessibility**: Comprehensive accessibility features including:
   - VoiceOver support for screen readers
   - Dynamic Type support for customizable text sizes